-If you’re starting a new world setting, or just trying to refocus an old novel or campaign setting, the Worldbuilding Meta is an invaluable tool!
-And if you’re wondering how to start worldbuilding, then this is the answer.
+If you’re wondering how to start worldbuilding, whether it’s starting a new world setting, or just trying to refocus an old novel or campaign setting, the Worldbuilding Meta is an invaluable tool!
 This article, part of the Getting Started on World Anvil series, takes you through how to fill it in, and where to go next!

 What is a Worldbuilding Meta Document?

-The Worldbuilding Meta Document is a worldbuilding guide that creates a vision for your world as you start worldbuilding, and it’s super simple to use!
+The Worldbuilding Meta Document is a worldbuilding guide that creates a vision for your world to guide how to start your worldbuilding efforts, and it’s super simple to use!
 Essentially, Meta is the big stuff – the most critical DNA of your world setting.
 And it’s an ideal way to start worldbuilding!
 The Meta is formatted as a series of questions on World Anvil that will help you:

 - Define the big-picture elements of your fictional world

 - Design a setting with maximum impact, yet still create cohesion with a strong internal logic

 - Stay project-focused and not get lost in the details (Worldbuilder’s Disease!)